paul-hammant/tbd/content/expanding-contracting-monorepos/index.md

 Perforce has a 'client spec' capability that is more or less the same.
 A team wanting to have their own gcheckout equivalent would have some scripting around sparse checkouts (or equivalent).

-{{< warning title="Risk of chaotic directory layout" >}}
-Google's co-mingled applications and services site within highly structured and uniform source trees.
-A Java developer from one project team, instantly recognizes the directory structure for another team's application or service.
-That goes across languages too.
-The design for the directory layout needs to be enforced globally.
-You can see that in the way that Buck and Bazel structure things, even for unit, integration and functional tests.
-If you cannot overhaul the directory structure of your entire world of project source, do not entertain a monorepo.
-{{< /warning >}}

-## Doing this today
+#### Using Git this way today

-If you're willing to go a split history manoeuvre on your monorepo once or twice a year, Git can do the Expandable and Contractible monorepo now setup now, using sparse-checkout techniques.
-Perforce (with client-specs) has always been able to do this.
-Subversion could too, with its slightly more cumbersome checkout command options.
+If you're willing to go a 'split history' manoeuvre on your monorepo once or twice a year, Git can do the expandable and contractible monorepo setup today.

+### Perforce's client-specs

+Perforce has a 'client spec' (alternatively 'view') that is accessed via the client command or UI.
+Amongst other things, it allows a checkout to be a subset of the direcories/files available within the branch.
+A list of globbed includes and excludes is the format.
+You would script this (as Google did until 2012) to have a directed graph driven expanable/contractible checkout.

+### PlasticSCM's cloadked.conf

+As Perforce, but via 'cloaked.conf' file.

+### Subversion's sparse-checkouts

+Subversion has a 'sparse checkout' capability.
+You do a serices of checkout operations at various directory levels in order to create the mapping, so is less atomic or centrally configured than the others.